Porter84/HarrisonJones/http/01-http.md

 HTTP is a protocol, REST is a technology what using HTTP.

 ##What is a Cookie?
 What are its pros and cons?
+An HTTP cookie (also called web cookie, Internet cookie, browser cookie or simply cookie), is a small piece of data sent from a website and stored in the user's web browser while the user is browsing it.